 Boys basketball at Timberline is open to all 6, 7, and 8th grade male student-athletes.
 Students are held to a high standard on and off the court and have built a thriving basketball program at Timberline.
 Traveling teams play against other middle schools in the district.
 Boys basketball starts in early October and continues through mid November.

 The Timberline Soccer Club is run in partnership with the city of Longmont.
-The team is co-ed and is for 6th & 8th graders.
-The team practices in the Clark Centennial City Park behind the school from 3:45-4:45 week days during the soccer season.
+The team is co-ed and is for 6th & 8th grade boys and girls.
+The team practices in the Clark Centennial City Park behind the school from 3:45-5:00 on select weekdays during the soccer season.
 We have two seasons, one in the fall and one in the spring.
 Games are played at different locations around the city with tournaments at Sand Stone Ranch Athletic Facility.
 Information about the program is available on the City of Longmont Athletic website as well as from Timberline prior to the start of each season.

 During track season the students have the opportunity to participate in a variety of running and field events.
+Track is open to all middle school boys and girls 6th -8th grades.
 Students are encouraged to try a variety of events in order to see what fits their style and talent.
 Track is also a wonderful opportunity for students to get in good condition and prepare for high school athletics.